openstack/neutron-specs/specs/stadium/ocata/networking-midonet.rst

 * N1.
 Does the project integrate/use neutron-lib?

   Yes.
-Of the total ~200 neutron related imports, neutron-lib is imported roughly ~20% of of the time.
+Of the total ~200 neutron related imports, neutron-lib is imported roughly ~20% of the time.
 The project has a periodic job against master neutron-lib changes.

   * http://status.openstack.org/openstack-health/#/job/periodic-networking-midonet-py35-with-neutron-lib-master